SM64-TAS-ABC/STROOP/README.md

-## Downloading Stroop
+## Downloading STROOP

-The latest release of Stroop can be downloaded from our [Releases Page](https://github.com/SM64-STROOP/STROOP/releases).
+The latest release of STROOP can be downloaded from our [Releases Page](https://github.com/SM64-TAS-ABC/STROOP/releases).
 From here .zip files of recent builds can be found.
 The files can then be extracted and stroop.exe can be started.

-Latest development builds with the newest features, bug fixes (...I mean bug introductions) can be found on the continuous [Development Release](https://github.com/SM64-STROOP/STROOP/releases/vDev).
+Latest development builds with the newest features, bug fixes (...I mean bug introductions) can be found on the continuous [Development Release](https://github.com/SM64-TAS-ABC/STROOP/releases/vDev).
 Likewise, stroop.exe can be started.

 ## Requirements

-  As of the current build, Stroop has the following system requirements:
+  As of the current build, STROOP has the following system requirements:
   * Windows 10 / Windows 8.1 / Windows 7 64-bit or 32-bit
   * OpenGL 3.0 or greater (3.0 requirement for map tab, 1.0 requirement for model tab only)
   * .NET Framework 4.7 (See [.NET Framework System Requirements](https://msdn.microsoft.com/en-us/library/8z6watww(v=vs.110).aspx) for more information)